Hendrix-CS/csci151/labs/maze-dfs.md

 ## Overview

-In this lab, we will implement a generic version of the Stack data type within the context of searching a maze.
+In this lab, we will implement a generic version of the Stack data type within the context of creating a maze.

 ## Materials